 The Hall of Fame Case For and Against Todd Helton

-When it comes to the Hall of Fame case for Todd Helton, let’s start with the obvious caveat that with all of the statistical nuggets that speak to his induction, there is an inherent “but what about Coors Field” element that begs a question about those statistics.
-I’ll cover Coors extensively in the upcoming sections.
-But let’s start by just going through the basics.
+When it comes to the Hall of Fame case for Helton, let’s start with the obvious caveat that with all of the statistical nuggets that speak to his induction, there is an inherent “but what about Coors Field” element that begs the question about those statistics.
+I’ll cover Coors extensively in the upcoming sections, but let’s start by going through the basics.

 As we’ve already noted, Helton is the only player in MLB history to record 100 extra-base hits in back-to-back seasons.